BREAST LIFT (MASTOPEXY) &

 A Breast Lift or Mastopexy is a surgical procedure designed to improve the breast shape and place the nipple in the best location on the breast.
-During this procedure, it is possible to decrease the nipple size if desired.
+During this procedure, augmentation of size with breast implants or fat grafting is often performed at the same time.
+During this procedure, it is also possible to decrease the nipple size if desired.

 Who is a good candidate for a Breast Lift?

 Patients who have loose skin on their breasts, especially those whose nipples are not at the desired location on the most projected part of the breasts, can benefit from shaping of the breasts with a Mastopexy.